elsyifa/Classification-Pyspark/README.md

       A perfect model would have of log loss of 0.
 Log Loss increase when predicted probability diverges from actual label.

 * Hyper-Parameter Tuning.
+  In this step, I provided hyper-parameter tuning script for all those model above.
+So could be compared the model evaluation between model with and without hyper parameter tuning.
+From those result we can choose model with the best evaluation to make prediction in data test.

 * Implementation Modelling to data test.
+  After all the steps above are executed, now we know which one model that has best evaluation.
+And that is the perfect model to make prediction our data test.
+We can choose the top two model from four model then transform that model to our data test.
+  VIOLAAAAAA,, we got our prediction!!!!!